nathanfekade/Event_Scheduler_Project/README.md

 # Event Scheduler Project

 This is a calendar project built with Django restframework and vue 3.
-The project lets an authenticated user create, view, edit, and delete both one-off and recurring calendar events—even tricky patterns like “the last weekday of every year.”
+The project lets an authenticated user create, view, edit, and delete both one-off and recurring calendar events—even tricky patterns like.

 # Setup Instructions